 Pilot Plant Capabilities

 - Ultrafine Grinder – The Masuko MKZB15-50J supermass colloider creates a high shear zone that helps to liberate nanofibers present in natural lignocellulosic fibers.
-The final product is a slurry of about 3 wt% cellulose nanofibers that can be further processed.
+The final product is a slurry of about 3 wt% cellulose nanofibers that can then be further processed.

 - Upgraded Refiner Laboratory – The stock preparation and refining pilot plant at the PDC includes high-efficiency pumps, piping and agitators in order to handle the large volume and viscosity of the cellulose nanofiber slurry produced in the plant.